UChicago-FLOTO/docs/infrastructure/open_balena.md

 See design documents [here](https://docs.google.com/document/d/1DJxb6h85yIabu2j3ZOlZpOkw75D49J9qSb1xut9EiDw/edit#heading=h.cb7ogod5jgpc)

+# Services

+- `api` - Runs the openBalena API
+- `db` - The datbase for the API
+- `vpn` - The VPN that connects to each device
+- `s3` - We use AWS for s3, rather than running our own service.
+- `registry` - The registry of fleet application releases, which stores data on s3.
+- `haproxy` - The HAProxy instance that the other services run behind.

+Cert-manager is used to automatically manage certificates.

 # OpenBalena Infrastructure
 OpenBalena is running on a kubernetes cluster.
 This section describes how it was set up and it's usage.